June 20, 2007

 - Several people said that they preferred if every actor knows its

-life for beginners--see the critter example.
-I realize that it is
+for beginners--see the critter example.
+I realize that it is possible to

-possible to mess up the actor if one calls grid.put(loc, actor)
+mess up the actor if one calls grid.put(loc, actor) instead of

-won't even see the grid--they just insert the actors into the
+the grid--they just insert the actors into the world.

 - There is now a keyboard navigation interface.
 Not only is it more

-in an unbounded grid less confusing.
-Simply move the highlighted square
+an unbounded grid less confusing.
+Simply move the highlighted square with

 required.

-useful if the GUI is used for other purposes, e.g. a game.
-Then there
+if the GUI is used for other purposes, e.g. a game.
+Then there could be

 Things to Try